sylabs/wlm-operator/README.md

 ## Installation

-It is assumed you already have Kubernetes and Slurm clusters running in a topology suitable for the chosen connection mode.
+It is assumed you already have Kubernetes and Slurm clusters running in a suitable topology.
 There are a couple steps needed to set up slurm operator:

 1. set up red-box
 2. set up slurm resource daemon on kubernetes cluster